apangin/java-profiling-presentation/README.md

 This test starts two similar clients.
-The code of the clients is the same, except that `BusyClient` constantly receives new data, while `IdleClient` does almst nothing but waiting for incoming data.
+The code of the clients is the same, except that `BusyClient` constantly receives new data, while `IdleClient` does almost nothing but waiting for incoming data.

 Most sampling profilers will not make difference between `BusyClient` and `IdleClient`, because JVM does not know whether